wteo/indonesiaPhotos/README.md

 # Photo Gallery

+This is a single page <a href="https://wteo.github.io/photoGallery/">website</a> featuring many of my favourite travel photoes whilst I was touring around Indonesia in 2018.
+Understanding the local history and culture are two areas I especially enjoy exploring whenever I visit a country.
+Hence, you'll find a lot images of historic temples and day-to-day local activities here.

-I built this landing page whilst learning the more advanced concepts of CSS such as FlexBox, Media Response, Grid, Transitions, and Animations.
-The challenge is to build a sleek website with some animations and interactivity added without the help of JavaScript.
+I built this whilst learning the more advanced concepts of CSS such as FlexBox, Media Response, Grid, Transitions, and Animations.
+The challenge is to build a sleek website with some simple animations and interactivity added without the help of JavaScript.

-This single page website features many of my favourite travel photoes whilst I was touring around Indonesia in 2018.

-Understand the local history and culture are two areas I especially enjoy exploring when I travel.

-Link to the <a href="https://wteo.github.io/photoGallery/">website</a>.

 <br/>
 <h2>Features</h2>

 <h4>The Galleries</h4>